bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 useqacontact
-    This allows you to define an email address for each component, in addition to that of the default assignee, who will be sent carbon copies of incoming bugs.
+    This allows you to define an email address for each component, in addition to that of the default assignee, that will be sent carbon copies of incoming bugs.

 usestatuswhiteboard
     This defines whether you wish to have a free-form, overwritable field associated with each bug.
-The advantage of the :field:`Status Whiteboard` is that it can be deleted or modified with ease, and provides an easily-searchable field for indexing some bugs that have some trait in common.
+The advantage of the :field:`Status Whiteboard` is that it can be deleted or modified with ease and provides an easily searchable field for indexing bugs that have some trait in common.

 use_see_also
     Do you wish to use the :field:`See Also` field?
 It allows you mark bugs